ML-7641-Fall-2022/RoboChef/README.md

 ### Reccomendation System Module

-We will use the user-food interaction data which contains the temporal food-item ratings given by users to provide recommendations for similar food items leveraging the user-user collaborative filtering and matrix factorization techniques.\n
+We will use the user-food interaction data which contains the temporal food-item ratings given by users to provide recommendations for similar food items leveraging the user-user collaborative filtering and matrix factorization techniques.

 ![Collabartive Filtering](./images/collaborative_filtering.png?raw=true)